vkhangpham/taxonomy-generation/docs/modules/web-mining.md

 - Given seeds for three institutions, crawler stops at max_pages and max_depth while respecting robots.txt.
 - Duplicate content under different URLs collapses to one snapshot with alias_urls recorded.
 - Client-side page with empty initial HTML triggers rendered=true with non-empty text.
+- Pages below `min_text_length` or in disallowed languages surface `content_policy` errors and are excluded from snapshots.
+- When `respect_crawl_delay` is false, robots crawl-delay hints are ignored; when true, the crawler sleeps accordingly.

 Examples
 - Example A: Seed configuration